robotology/grasp/README.md

 - vtk >= 5.6
 - qhull 2009

-I recommend to install boost and eigen from sudo-apt get install.
-Flann and vtk can be installed easily also from sources, but you can still install them using sudo apt-get install. qhull needs definitely to be installed from sources, as there is a problem between newer version of qhull and PCL >= 1.7.0, at least on Debian systems.
-For those who have windows, it is usually enough to install the dependencies using binaries.
-Once you have all the dependencies, you can download the source code of PCL 1.7.0 (or PCL 1.7.1), compile it and install it.
+We recommend to install `boost` and `eigen` from `sudo-apt get install`. `Flann` and `vtk` can be installed easily also from sources, but you can still install them using `sudo apt-get install`.
+The dependency `qhull` needs definitely to be installed from sources, as there is a problem between newer version of qhull and PCL >= 1.7.0, at least on Debian systems.
+For those who have Windows, it is usually enough to install the dependencies using binaries.
+Once you have all the dependencies, you can download the source code of `PCL 1.7.0` (or `PCL 1.7.1`), compile it and install it.

 ## Documentation